 Likewise, if you’re a veteran of travelling alone, then you no doubt already know what some of the pitfalls are, from the sad, quizzical looks of others as you dine solo in restaurants, to the very real concerns of personal safety on a solo voyage.

 For all those reasons and more, cruise travel is an eternally popular way for solo travellers to holiday.
 Whether you choose a cruise line or itinerary that caters specifically to single travellers or opt to sail solo on a standard cruise, there are no shortage of options.

 Let’s have a look at some of the very good reasons to take a solo cruise, the different kinds of cruises available, and the best cruises for solo travellers.

-- Great reasons to choose a solo cruise
+- How to plan a solo cruise

 - Which cruise lines are best for single or solo travellers?

 - How to make friends as a solo traveller

 - Is it more expensive to go on a cruise by yourself?